cryptoeconomicslab/ovm-plasma-chamber-spec/tutorial/cui-wallet/transfer.md

 ## Go to the next step!

-Now you can transfer the token on Plasma!
+Now you can transfer funds in Plasma chain!

-In the last chapter, we'll be working on withdrawing tokens to Layer1.
+In the last chapter, we'll be working on withdrawing some tokens back to the main chain.

 Move on to the [6.
 Exit](/tutorial/cui-wallet/exit.md) step.